What Are the Disadvantages of an Irrevocable Trust?

 The grantor should understand the severity and not assume that they would be able to change or revoke the trust.

-The rigid nature of irrevocable trusts can be a benefit when it comes to asset protection, but it has the drawback that the grantor and beneficiaries may not be able to adapt to changing situations.
+The rigid nature of irrevocable trusts can be a benefit when it comes to finding the right type of asset protection, but it has the drawback that the grantor and beneficiaries may not be able to adapt to changing situations.

 Once the grantor has transferred their assets into an irrevocable trust, they relinquish all ownership and control over them.
 The assets are then officially owned and controlled by the trust itself as a separate entity.